-After studying Applied Arts in Paris at L'ENSAAMA, Gaëtan Rusquet (1984) obtained a Masters degree in stage design and performance at l'ENSAV La Cambre.
+Gaëtan Rusquet (1984) is an artist who lives and works in Brussels.
+After studying Applied Arts in Paris at L'ENSAAMA, Rusquet obtained a Masters degree in stage design and performance at l'ENSAV La Cambre.
 He is working as an artist-performer, interpreter, or in collaboration as project leader in the field of performance, dance, theater and visual arts.
-Recently, he performed in Celestial Sorrow of Meg Stuart, Square Dance of Bryan Campbell and created the costumes and scenography for Boundary Games of Léa Drouet.
+Recently, he performed in Celestial Sorrow by Meg Stuart, Square Dance by Bryan Campbell and created the costumes and scenography for Boundary Games by Léa Drouet.

 His work has been presented at Trouble Festival (BE), Impulstanz (AT), MDT Stockholm (SE), Centre Pompidou (FR), Theater Avantgarden (NO), Accionmad (ES), FRAC Lorraine (FR), Kaaitheater (BE), Palais de Tokyo (FR), Homonovus festival (LV).